98548J/98548J.github.io/docs/TeamHistory/2023-11-01-BearRiver.md

 {: .design}
 # Introduction

 This week we had our fifteenth and we had a lot to talk about we have our second competition of the year and it's our home competition in Tremonton Utah at Bear River High School.
+There are a few things we need to go over as a team such as match loading and match review so we can be better prepared for our next competition.

 {: .design}
 # Agenda

 ## Review calendar and timeline(s) -

+Last week, we participated in our home competition and won the tournament championship.
+Our team, 15468H Vexation, performed exceptionally well and secured the first position in qualification and tied for the second position in skills.
+We are proud of our performance at Bear River.
+Nonetheless, we believe that there is always room for improvement and learning, even after a successful competition.

 ## Tasks -